mwilborne/nudgepad/install.md

     /nudgepad/nudgepad/system/nudgepad.sh start
     # Go to http://localhost

-### Create "npd" shortcut.
+### Create "np" shortcut.
 Optional.

-    echo "alias npd='/nudgepad/nudgepad/system/nudgepad.sh'" >> ~/.bash_profile
+    echo "alias np='/nudgepad/nudgepad/system/nudgepad.sh'" >> ~/.bash_profile
-    # The next line is to allow you to run npd as sudo if you need to for some things.
+    # The next line is to allow you to run np as sudo if you need to for some things.
     echo "alias sudo='sudo '" >> ~/.bash_profile
-    # Reload your bash_profile to get the npd command
+    # Reload your bash_profile to get the np command
     source ~/.bash_profile

 Installing on Nix